March 6, 2020

 Another awesome thing about TikTok is that the user engagement is phenomenal due to its unique algorithms.
 Videos on TikTok can go viral with relative ease even if you have zero followers.
 Being that most videos on TikTok are so short, the content on the app is meant for fast and casual viewing.

-At the end of the day, the question of whether to use TikTok or not really depends on your business type and the goal you want to achieve with it.
+At the end of the day, the question of whether to use TikTok or not really depends on your business niche, audience and the goal you want to achieve with it.

 TikTok flourishes on casual, user-generated content as opposed to high-quality, over-the-top edited videos.
-It also allows you to share these videos on Instagram stories and Snapchat making it a great source of content that will stimulate engagement and won’t empty your pockets in creating it.
+It also allows you to share these videos on Instagram stories and Snapchat making it easy and a great source of content creation that will stimulate engagement without emptying your pockets.

-And if you are still not sure, it’s worth a try anyway.
-TikTok is at such an early adaption stage that permits trial and error, and there’s no need for extra budget to do it.
-Anyone at your company can become a TikTok master and release their creativity.
+If you are still not sure whether TikTok is right for your social media and content strategy, it’s worth a try anyway.
+TikTok is still at an early adaption stage that permits trial and error, and pretty much a free content creation tool to create organic content to reach an untapped audience.
+Anyone at your company can become a TikTok master and unleash their creativity.

 by Agnese Zimele